hadipourh/faultyaes/README.md

 ## Implement (Faulty) AES-128

-* In the following implementation it is supposed that key schedule is not effeccted by the faults
+* In the following implementation it is supposed that key schedule is not affected by the faults

 ```python